zurgeg/linux_rocksmith/guides/setup/deck-pipewire.md

 This is a handy debugging tool (that I've also [used in the past](https://github.com/theNizo/linux_rocksmith/issues/22#issuecomment-1276457128)]): https://forum.vb-audio.com/viewtopic.php?t=1204

+You can get verbose output of wineasio by using `/usr/bin/pw-jack -v -s 48000 -p 256 %command%`. -v stands for "verbose" and will give you additional information in the terminal.

 ## CDLC

 * Make sure your game is patched for it.
 Since it's now an .exe, add that to your Steam Library and run it with Proton.